 The World Cup 2018 gets underway on June 14 in Moscow and here at BettingTop10, we cannot wait for kick-off.
 It’s set to be a jam-packed schedule, featuring some of the best teams and players in the world.
 The first tournament featured just 13 teams in 1930, with every single match played in the capital Montevideo, however, the World Cup 2018 will be played across 11 different cities, potentially causing a busy schedule, complete with large commutes between venues for travelling soccer fans.

 Many Australian bookmakers and online betting companies have already priced up the outright betting odds for the tournament with more markets likely to follow.
-Early betting tips and predictions suggest the favourites in the market will be hard to stop, with Germany and Brazil fancied to battle it out in the final on July 15 in Moscow.
 The World Cup 2018 is just the second tournament to feature goal-line technology after the initiative made its debut in Brazil during the 2014 tournament.

 Interesting Facts about the World Cup